• Part-time role (FTE 0.6) with 2 days a week in our Richmond office and flexible work arrangements.

 At CBM Australia, our mission is to end the cycle of poverty and disability.

-As Australia’s only international development organisation focused on disability and inclusion, our work improves the quality of life of people with disabilities living in the poorest communities.
+As Australia’s only international development organisation focused on disability inclusion, the Australian Disability and Development Consortium (ADDC) work improves the quality of life of people with disabilities living in the poorest communities.

 Founded on Christian values, CBM enables compassionate Australians to be part of creating lasting positive change in our world.
 Join us and make a meaningful difference!